 Approximately 170-180 students enter the program each year.

 I have applied to BUSM.
-Can my AMCAS application with test scores, letters of recommendation and verified grades be used for MAMS admission?
+Can you access my letters of recommendation in AMCAS to be used for MAMS admission?

 Can I submit my application if I am still waiting on test scores and letters of recommendation?